LucaSpadoni/Blocks-World-problem/README.md

 - blocks must only be placed on top of other blocks or on the surface (base) of the world (they cannot float);
 - the world is a two-dimensional grid with finite width and height;
 - width and height of the world can vary in each instance of it;
-- width is an integer indicating the number of areas on which a block can be placed;
+- width is an integer indicating the number of areas on which a block can be placed (maximum number of blocks placed on the floor);
 - height is an integer that sets the maximum attainable height, forming a column that uses all the blocks in the current instance (maximum 6);
 - each block must belong to only one zone;
 - the mechanical arm can grab only one block at a time;